 "Three months to the big day right?"
 I asked.
 "You nervous?"

 "Not really," she smiled.
 "Mostly excited.
 You guys know if you're bringing anyone yet?
 We need to finalise the guest list soon."

 "I am bringing Fay here," Brad smiled, leaning to give Fay a big kiss on the cheek.
-"As maid of honour she should be with the second best guy available."
+"She should be with the second best guy in attendance."

 "Oh, I would have picked Greyson then," Fay mused.
 She gave an exaggerated sigh.
 "Oh well, guess I will settle for you."

 Brad squawked.
 "There is no way Greyson is better looking then me!
 No way!"

 "I don't know, I think I would rather date Greyson than you," I smirked, laughing outright at the glares they both sent me.